Icinga/ansible-playbooks/doc/about.md

-# About Icinga2 Ansible role
+# About Icinga2 Ansible roles

 ### What is an Ansible role?

 Ansible roles are pre-packaged units of automation.
-Once downloaded, roles can be dropped into Ansible PlayBooks and immediately applied to servers.
+Once downloaded, roles can be dropped into Ansible Playooks and immediately applied to servers.

-### Icinga2 Ansible role
+### Icinga2 Ansible roles

-The purpose of Icinga2 role is to install Icinga2-Core Headless alongside Nagios Plugins
+Ansible roles for Icinga2 are built to automate both setup and configuration, enabling faster provisioning of monitoring servers and host checks.